Thank you to all those who attended!

 The workshop, titled “Building Democratic Resilience to Foreign Disinformation in Canada” aimed to diagnose critical issues, share global best practices, propose solutions, and galvanize coordinated action to fortify Canada’s defenses against these threats.
 It provided participants with an opportunity to discuss critical threats affecting Canada’s electoral democracy, specifically foreign interference and disinformation, and the role of different stakeholders in addressing them.
 A report was drafted capturing key outputs and recommendations.

-2024 is the year of elections.
+2024 was the year of elections.
 Four billion people, half the world’s population, will be called to cast a vote.
 Their votes hold the power to strengthen democratic leaders or embolden authoritarians threatening democracy.

 Canada is not immune to the forces that threaten democracy around the world.
 The rise of domestic and foreign disinformation campaigns fed by AI, the fraying of social connections and the rise of loneliness, increasing polarizing appeals, declines in independent journalism (especially local news coverage) and increasing frustration with the ability of democratic institutions to address our most pressing challenges.
 The Summit is the only national event to bring together senior policymakers, thought leaders, civil society organizations, journalists and election administrators from all levels of government.
 It endeavors to clearly identify the challenges we face and bring together the people required to meet these challenges with concrete policy solutions and programmatic responses.